walterbender/Syllabi/biomimicry.md

 This class will explore past, present, and future examples of biodesign solutions to human problems.
-We will learn how experts in the field of biodesign use organisms and ecosystems of nature as models and how these models are used in to discover engineering, architectural, business operations/management, and product-development solutions.
+We will learn how experts in the field of biodesign use organisms and ecosystems of nature as models and how these models are used to discover engineering, architectural, business operations/management, and product-development solutions.